Books by Debi Bower available on Amazon - shop now

 Caneadea

-I spent one long day each summer on Rushford Lake at a Kodak Ramblers Baseball picnic, and I have such fond memories here!
-We also logged land above the lake for several years in my early teens.
+I spent a long summer day every year at Rushford Lake during a Kodak Ramblers Baseball picnic, and I have such warm memories of it!
+We also rented land above the lake for several years in my early teens.

-Rushford Lake is a 585-acre man-made reservoir located in northwest Allegany County, with five miles of shoreline and a public beach operated by Allegany County.
-Rochester Gas and Electric built the lake in the late 1920s and sold it in 1981 to the Rushford Lake Recreational District, a governmental body created in 1981.
-The lake is drawn down about 40 feet each winter.
+Rushford Lake is a 585-acre man-made reservoir in northwest Allegany County, featuring five miles of shoreline and a public beach managed by Allegany County.
+Rochester Gas and Electric constructed the lake in the late 1920s and sold it in 1981 to the Rushford Lake Recreational District, a government body established in 1981.
+The lake is drawn down approximately 40 feet each winter.

-The Balcom Beach area provides shore fishing access and a trailered boat launch.
+The Balcom Beach area offers shore fishing access and a boat launch.
 Shore fishing is also available on the north side of the Caneadea Dam from the picnic area at the end of Lake Road.
 There is a public beach on the south end.

 Cazenovia